 1. Property Investment

-You can invest your pension either in residential real estates or the commercial estates.
+You can invest your pension either in residential real estate or commercial estates.
 In this type of investment, one is allowed to pick which property he wishes to spend on.
 However, it might be advisable to conduct some research about the best place to purchase real estate (find out more here) because this would be a large investment made by you.

 • You are allowed to choose which property you want to purchase for investment